andrewshatnyy/andrewshatnyy.github.io/_posts/2015-08-2-spirally-traversing-a-twodimensional-array-in-javascript.md

 {% endhighlight %}

-Function above runs 80% faster than overengineered solution in which you need to rotate arrays.
+Function above runs 80% faster than overengineered solution, in which you need to rotate arrays.

 {% highlight bash %}
 spiral x 882,768 ops/sec ±0.80% (84 runs sampled)